muwahidmunsaf/posnex/README.md

 # Irshad Autos POS System

 A modern, full-featured Point of Sale (POS) and business management web application for retailers, distributors, and shopkeepers.
-Built with Laravel, it streamlines sales, inventory, HR, reporting, and backup operations for small and medium businesses.
+Built with Irshad Autos (Laravel framework), it streamlines sales, inventory, HR, reporting, and backup operations for small and medium businesses.

 ---